vcvpaiva/AlgebraicCategories/README.md

-# Algebraic Categories
+# Algebras and Logics

-This collection of GitHub markdown pages contain information about concrete categories relevant to universal algebra.
+This collection of GitHub markdown pages contain information about classes of universal algebra and corresponding logics.

-The main page is [Algebraic Categories](files/index.html.md)
+The main page is [files/index.html.md](files/index.html.md)